 When testosterone is low due to pathological or age-related causes then restoring testosterone to the mid to upper end of the range can improve symptoms of low testosterone.
 This can be achieved through the direct testosterone administration or indirect hormone boosting; this decision depends on age and preference.
 The most straightforward approach is to administer testosterone with gels or patches or by weekly injection.

 Losing weight, eating more protein, less sugar and refined carbohydrates, strenuous workouts and getting a solid night’s sleep may help reverse testosterone decline.
 Lifestyle improvement may boost testosterone levels by about 10%, and this may be sufficient when the decline in testosterone levels is mild and is a right approach for healthy aging with or without testosterone therapy.

 Ultimately, testosterone optimization works best to offset the physiologic and psychological effects of ageing when combined with an optimal-health lifestyle.

 Dr. Sweeney will assess and advise men who suspect their testosterone may be declining due to aging however she does not advise those who are seeking testosterone use for non therapeutic purposes or with a history of illicit testosterone use.

 FEEL YOUR BEST- Bioidentical Hormones and Lifestyle

-Dr. Maureen Sweeney uses hormone replacement as well as lifestyle management for preventative health and optimal ageing.
+Dr. Maureen Sweeney uses hormone replacement as well as lifestyle management for preventative health and optimal aging.
 Hormones recommended are natural bioidentical hormones where ever possible.
-Live Young Medical located in Sidney BC near Victoria, Oak Bay, Broadmead and Brentwood Bay.
-Live Young Medical also provides remote consultation to patients in Vancouver and throughout Vancouver Island, BC and Alberta.
+Live Young Medical located in Sidney BC near Victoria, Oak Bay, Broadmead, and Brentwood Bay.
+Live Young Medical also provides remote consultation to patients throughout Vancouver Island, BC and Alberta.